 - Exempt studies (which have an "e" at the end of the IRB number) do not require continuing review.

 - Courtesy emails are sent as reminders when continuing review is due, beginning 90 days prior to the expiration of the current IRB approval.
+Submissions are required at least 30 days prior to expiration.

 - There is NO grace period that allows the conduct of research beyond the expiration date of study approval.
 Therefore, continuing review and re-approval of research must occur on or before the date when the IRB approval expires.